thuannguyen88/IT-Crowd-iGive/README.md

   ### Reflection
   - This project helped me experience what it's like to be part of a real=life engineering team building a real-world solution
-  - Sometimes things felt overwhelming and stressful with blockers - the team was always available to support, help and champion throughout
+  - It's a great rewarding feeling figuring out challenging problems independently and part of a team
   - The project revealed to me one of the reasons I wanted to work in tech is because of the challenges, supportive community, and ability to have fun in the process!
   - It was useful to remind myself to keep perspective, I started coding in November 2021 and now able to work alongside fellow software developers to build a user centric full stack solution to a real world problem.
   - Every day I felt I was learning so much